chriskormaris/chriskormaris/README.md

 ---

 My name is Christos Kormaris.
 I am an ordinary guy who loves programming and playing the guitar, blues mostly and catchy tunes.
+- 🔭 I'm currently working for the Greek Government.
-- 🔭 I’m currently working on a company called `XM`, which is a Forex broker.
-My colleagues are very good.
+- 🔭 I used to work for the company `XM`, which is a Forex broker.
+My colleagues were very good.
 - 🌱 I’m currently learning `React framework`.
 - 💬 Ask me about: `Java`, `Python`, `Machine Learning`, `JavaScript`, `Matlab`, `C`, `C++`, `PHP`, `MySQL`,  & `Good Music`
 - 📫 How to reach me: [chriskormaris@gmail.com](mailto:chriskormaris@gmail.com)